kevuwk/StreamDeck-StreamElements/README.md

 ------
 __Action__

-Pressing the button will turn every store item, whether it is on the stream deck or not, to disabled.
+Pressing the button will change every store item, whether it is on the stream deck or not, to disabled.

 ------
 __Button Status__